laboon/ebook/text/98_glossary_of_terms.md

 __Test artifact__: A document or other byproduct of the testing process, such as test plans or results.

-__Test case__: The smallest unit of a test plan, these are the individual tests that describe a check for the expected behavior of a system.
+__Test case__: The smallest unit of a test plan, these are the individual tests which describe what is to be tested and a check for the expected behavior of a system.

-__Test case__: The smallest unit of a test plan, which describes what is to be tested and what the expected behavior is.

 __Test coverage__: A general term for which aspects or parts of the system are covered by tests.